This post may contain affiliate links. Please read our disclosure policy.

-A professional pastry chef’s pumpkin spice mix recipe.
-Fine-tuned to work in pumpkin pie as well as it does in biscotti, oatmeal, or cookies!
+A professional pastry chef’s pumpkin spice recipe that you can make in under 5 minutes!
+Fine-tuned to work in pumpkin pie as well as it does in bread, oatmeal, or cookies!

 Table of Contents